William A. Colman, New York, New York (50mm x 32.5mm, c.1829). Courtesy of John Lancaster.

 And thanks to Coudal Partners for including us in their Museum of Online Museums, where we've whiled away more time than we care to admit.

 Our deep appreciation goes to the following individuals for their various contributions to this web project: Filip Basic, Hosea Baskin, Robert Behra, Jim Bisso, Ken Bosman, Charlie Breunig, Brian Busby, Benjamin Clark, J.C. & P.C.
-Dast, Carollyn Dieter, Larry Dingman, Shawn L. Ezell, Sarah Faragher, Michael Floreani, Nicholas Forster, Donald Francis, Pablo Herrero Hernández, Robert G. Hill, Lewis Jaffe, Kevin Kesler, Leon Koll, Michael Kunze, Stephen Loreck, David Lowrance, Pierre MacKay, Mario Martin, Siobhan McCormack, Albert Mendez, Mark Mohr, David Mostardi, Dennis Muscovich, David Neale, Peter Christian Pehrson, Edouard Pinon, Howard Prouty, Jim Rainer, Pierre Rastoul, Bruce Shyer, Steve Trussel, Adam Walter.
+Dast, Carollyn Dieter, Larry Dingman, Shawn L. Ezell, Sarah Faragher, Michael Floreani, Nicholas Forster, Donald Francis, William Ganong, Pablo Herrero Hernández, Robert G. Hill, Bill Hoff, Lewis Jaffe, Jim James, Kevin Kesler, Leon Koll, Michael Kunze, John Lancaster, Stephen Loreck, David Lowrance, Pierre MacKay, Mario Martin, Siobhan McCormack, Albert Mendez, Mark Mohr, David Mostardi, Dennis Muscovich, David Neale, Peter Christian Pehrson, Edouard Pinon, Howard Prouty, Jim Rainer, Pierre Rastoul, Bruce Shyer, Andrew Smith, Steve Trussel, Steven Wallace, Adam Walter, Beau Williamson.

 The Catalogue